RY3IEZN/a_repo/to_do_app.md

 heres a shortcut `mkdir models && cd models && touch todo.js && nano todo.js` this will do the above step and open an editor for you

+### step 5 create the frontend
+we will get back to create the db using mongo but for now lets quickly create the front end, wont take that much time install the following

+run `npx create-react-app clinet` - creates a folder called client with the react app in it install the following
+`
+npm install concurrently
+npm install nodemon
+npm install axios
+`